Acuao/base64-advanced-cli/readme.md

-  -o, --output-file <filename>  write output to a file -v, --version                 display the version of this CLI --jwt <data>                  display the content of a jwt token --no-update-notification      do not display update notifications -h, --help                    display help for command
+  -o, --output-file <filename>  write output to a file -v, --version                 display the version of this CLI --jwt <data>                  display the content of a jwt token --html                        encode an image into an html tag containing base64 data --no-update-notification      do not display update notifications -h, --help                    display help for command
 ```